arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/tutorials/user-manual/content.md

 ***Please set up the Pro 4G Module referring to [this section](#using-linux-4).
 Otherwise, the __ModemManager__ service may not be recognized or working as intended.***

-First identify the modem with:
+If ModemManager is enabled, you can identify the modem with:

 ```bash
 mmcli -L